Guilded-NET/Guilded-NET.github.io/references/BaseGuildedClient_Rest.md

 [RestSharp.IRestClient](https://docs.microsoft.com/en-us/dotnet/api/RestSharp.IRestClient 'RestSharp.IRestClient')
 Rest client
 ### Remarks
-The REST client that is used for all Guilded requests by Guilded.NET.
+The REST client that is used to send requests to Guilded API.

 #### See Also
 - [Websocket](https://docs.microsoft.com/en-us/dotnet/api/Websocket 'Websocket')